A Day in the Life of a School-Based Occupational Therapist

 My group has finished and one of my other students has arrived to class.
 I see this student on a more consultative basis, so I spend time talking with her teacher and asking how previous strategies have worked and what they need for the future.
 The student has recently received an iPad, so I work with the teacher on finding the ideal spot to place the stand for optimal visual and motor engagement.

-I give the team some strategies for protecting their backs when they transfer the student out of her wheelchair, and make myself a note on my to-do list to order some u-cuff bands for her.
+I give the team some strategies for protecting their backs when they transfer the student out of her wheelchair, and make myself a note on my to-do list to order some universal-cuff bands for her.

 I spend the rest of the morning pushing into gen ed classrooms for the other students on my caseload at this school.
 I always try to push in if possible, because I believe it’s integral to carryover of strategies both for the student and the teacher.